Schedule for the Coming Week at Resurrection Church

 Alexandra Mattson, the editor of our quarterly “Steeple Light” newsletter, is, at present, also serving as the editor of our Weekly Announcements messages, working closely with Council President Leslie Nolen.
 From February 1st on, if you place an item in our Weekly Announcements, please give Alexandra the specific dates for the announcement to be posted.
 If there are no dates provided, the announcement will run for one week and then be dropped.
 Please, let's keep the Announcements timely.

-If you have any items that you wish to communicate in the Weekly Announcements as committee chairs or those responsible for other ministry initiatives at Resurrection, please send them via email to both This email address is being protected from spambots.
-You need JavaScript enabled to view it. and to This email address is being protected from spambots.
-You need JavaScript enabled to view it. by late Wednesday mornings for inclusion in the message for the coming Thursday.
+If you have any items that you wish to communicate in the Weekly Announcements as committee chairs or those responsible for other ministry initiatives at Resurrection, please send them via email to both Alexandra and to Leslie by late Wednesday mornings for inclusion in the message for the coming Thursday.
 Thanks!

-Please join us for a live stream of our 10:00am Worship Serivce on Sunday, March 10, 2024, the Fourth Sunday in Lent.
+Please join us for a live stream of our 10:00am Worship Serivce on Sunday, April 14, 2024, the Third Sunday of Easter.
 If you missed the service, then please click below for a replay.

 Please be aware that there may be moments of silence during the hymns, choral pieces, and organ voluntaries for which we have not been able to secure streaming rights from the music publishers.
 We apologize for this disruption and thank you for your understanding.